http://www.kent.ac.uk

 Lab-Tools has measured pore sizes in a wide range of materials, and the technique can be applied to oil and/or water wet materials, and also to materials that can not be dried out without losing their structure.

-The Lab-Tools pore-size distribution measurement range extends from about 1nm up to over 2µm.
-Please contact us to discuss pore size measurements on your samples.
-Prices are competitive, but depend on the pore-size range to be covered, and precision needed.
+The Lab-Tools pore-size distribution measurement range extends from about 1nm to nearly 10µm.
+Please contact us ( Dr. Beau Webber ) to discuss pore size measurements on your samples.
+Prices are competitive, but depend on the number of decades of pore-size range to be covered, and precision needed, as these determine the duration of the measurement meeded, which can range from 2 hours to 36 hours.

 We frequently find these techniques may be preferable to more established methods such as BET gas adsorption or DSC thermal porisimetry.